 The inputs and models used for calculating ECLs may not always capture all characteristics of the market at the date of the financial statements.
 To reflect this, qualitative adjustments or overlays are occasionally made as temporary adjustments when such differences are significantly material.
-Detailed information about these inputs and sensitivity analysis are provided in Note 35.
+The use of management overlays requires the application of significant expert judgment that may impact on the amount and timing of the ECL allowance being recognized.
+As such overlays, are continuously reviewed for relevance and accuracy.
+Detailed information about these inputs and sensitivity analysis are provided in Note 36.